Table of Contents

 Wearable technology can also be used to collect data on patients participating in clinical trials.
 This can help researchers to better understand the effectiveness of new treatments and improve patient outcomes.

-3. Reducing healthcare costs
+3. Reducing Healthcare Costs

 Wearable technology has the potential to significantly reduce healthcare costs by providing individuals with access to real-time monitoring and tracking of their health.
 For example, wearable devices can continuously monitor vital signs such as heart rate, blood pressure, and sleep patterns.
 This data can be used to identify potential health issues early on, allowing individuals to take preventative measures before the issue becomes more severe.